 Persons wishing to continue to operate a shop at Mintabie will need to apply through APY to continue to hold a shop licence at Mintabie.

-APY will conduct an expression of interest process and advise the Department of State Development of the operators who satisfy the requirements of that process.
+APY will conduct an expression of interest process and advise the Department of the Premier and Cabinet of the operators who satisfy the requirements of that process.
 APY is currently developing this application process and it will take some months for APY to complete.

 New licences issued under this process are proposed to have a 5 year term.